christine-chen/DogeSitter/README.md

 * Show score and keep track of high score

 ## Control Flow
-* The user will be presented with the Start Scree which enables returning users to choose "Start" or "Instructions"
+* The user will be presented with the Start Screen which enables returning users to choose "Start" or "Instructions"
 * If "Instructons" is touched, then a new view displaying the rules will appear.
 Players may navigate back to the start screen.